 A CDLP® is a financial professional who specializes in the intersection of divorce and mortgage lending.
 They possess in-depth knowledge of the financial implications of divorce and can provide valuable guidance on issues such as:

-• Affordability: This is the process of determining whether a spouse can afford to keep the marital home based on their income, expenses, and credit profile.
+• Affordability: Determining whether a spouse can afford to keep the marital home based on their income, expenses, and credit profile.

 • Refinancing Options: Exploring various options to buy out a spouse's equity or modify loan terms.